 Iron ore futures close lower

-On Tuesday, the total trading volume of 11 listed iron ore futures contracts on the exchange was 1,113,796 lots, with a turnover of 66.78 billion yuan.
+On Wednesday, the total trading volume of 11 listed iron ore futures contracts on the exchange was 676,957 lots, with a turnover of nearly 40.4 billion yuan.

 As the world’s largest importer of iron ore, China opened the DCE iron ore futures to international investors in May 2018.